-At the UL, we value and know that student life is an important and dynamic component of an active university experience; as such, the UL has many student organizations, clubs, recreational activities, among others, on campus to fully enrich a student on academic sojourn as well as help each student become an integral and active member of the university family.
+At UL, we value and know that student life is an important and dynamic component of an active university experience; as such, the UL has many student organizations, clubs, recreational activities, among others, on campus to fully enrich a student’s academic sojourn to help each student become an integral and active member of the university family.

 As a student you can either join or participate in one of several organizations: The sports and athletic clubs, The University of Liberia Chorus, or student political activities, among others.

 All Athletic Teams of the University of Liberia; University Players; UL Chorus; UL Band are to function as follows:

 - All athletic Teams of the University shall be coordinated by the Director of Sports in the Office of Student Affairs along with the Department of Physical Fitness & Sports.

 - The University Players or other student dramatic groups, shall be coordinated along with the English Department of Liberia College; and

 - The University Chorus/choir and the UL Band shall be coordinated along with the Music Department of Teachers College/Office of Student Affairs.

 Additionally, college-based organizations can contribute to more exposure and enhance your student interaction.
 These organizations include the College of Agriculture and Forestry Association (CAFSA), Economic Student Association (ESA), Association of Management Student (AMS), Engineering, Geology & Mining Student Association (EGSA), Mathematics Student Association, (MATHUSA), Political Science Student Association (POSSA), Geography Student Association (GEOGSAUL), Biology Student Association (BIOSA), Chemistry Student Association (CHEMUSA), Public Administration Student Association (PASAUL), Accounting Student Association (ASA), Sociology and Anthropology Student Association (SASA) and College of General Studies Association (COGESSA).